-All students, faculty, and staff who choose to bring and park any vehicle on campus must register each vehicle with the Office of Public Safety and Event Services and obtain and properly display the requisite parking permit onto said vehicle.
+All students, faculty, and staff who choose to bring and park any vehicle on campus must register each such vehicle with the Office of Public Safety and Campus Services and obtain and properly display the requisite parking permit onto said vehicle.

 Driving and parking one’s vehicle on campus is a privilege and not a right, and that privilege may be revoked at the sole discretion of the College.